chobbledotcom/chobble-site/src/index.md

 title: Home
 ---

-# chobble.com
+# Chobble Web Development

-> straightforward websites and tools that work for your business.
+> Straightforward websites and honest advice.

-## Our Services
+## Services we offer

-- static site creation
+- Static sites (eleventy, jekyll)
+- Dynamic sites (ruby on rails)
-- hosting solutions
+- Hosting solutions
+- Expert advice
-- technical support
+- Technical support
-- consultations

 [Learn more about our services](/services/) or [contact us](/contact/) to start your project.